Article by John Miller

 Anti-inflammatory medication (if tolerated) and natural substances eg arnica may help reduce your pain and swelling.
 However, it is best to avoid anti-inflammatory drugs during the initial 48 to 72 hours when they may encourage additional bleeding.
 Most people can tolerate paracetamol as a pain reducing medication.

-To support and protect your tendon injury, you may need to be wear a sling or have your shoulder taped to provide pain relief.
-In some cases it may mean that you need to sleep relatively upright or with pillow support.
+To support and protect your tendon injury, you may need to wear a sling or have your shoulder taped to provide pain relief.
+In some cases, it may mean that you need to sleep relatively upright or with pillow support.
 Your physiotherapist will guide you.

 Your physiotherapist will guide you and utilise a range of pain relieving techniques including joint mobilisations, massage, acupuncture or dry needling to assist you during this pain-full phase.